15 Marketing Hacks to Design Better Facebook Ads

 9. Offer a Taste for Next to Nothing

-This is a bit of a marketing trope, but it works: get XYZ, for less than a cup of coffee!
+Otherwise known in the marketing world as a tripwire, this is a bit of a classic but that’s because it works: get XYZ, for less than a cup of coffee!

 The reason it works?

-It’s so low-commitment that pretty much anyone can do it and not miss the couple of dollars they put down.
+It’s so low-commitment that pretty much anyone can do it and not miss a couple of dollars they put down.

 If you have a low introductory price – or can create a special one for the people who click through your ad – this can be a really effective way to draw people in.

 I get it, stop guilt tripping me over my Starbucks addiction already.

 It’s only a cent difference, but this example from Spotify is so much more compelling than the whole-dollar offer above.

 There’s actually a scientific reason for that: it’s called the “Left Digit Effect,” and it means that your brain catches on the leftmost digit of a price.
 The leftmost digit in this ad is 0.
 They’re practically giving it away!